-The attendance of the members of the Remuneration Committee at each meeting held during the 2016 financial year is set out on page 3 of the Annual Report.
+The attendance of the members of the Remuneration Committee at each meeting held during the 2019 financial year is set out in the Directors' Report (contained in the Annual Report).

 IPL's policy is to remunerate non-executive directors by way of fees and payments which may be in the form of cash, non-cash benefits and superannuation benefits.
 IPL's broad policy in relation to the level of non-executive directors' fees and payments is to ensure that these fees and payments are consistent with the market and enable IPL to attract and retain directors of an appropriate calibre.
-Details of these fees and payments are included in the table titled "Non-Executive Director Remuneration" set out in section 6 of the Remuneration Report on page 41 of the Annual Report.
-The Company's policy is that non-executive directors should not be remunerated by way of options, shares, performance rights, bonuses nor incentive-based payments.
+Details of these fees and payments are included in the table titled "Non-Executive Director Remuneration" in the Remuneration Report (contained in the Annual Report).
+The Company's policy is that non-executive directors should not be remunerated by way of options, shares, performance rights, bonuses or incentive-based payments.